JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 	$ sudo make

 The build process should last quite a while.
 In case you run into issues during execution, it is likely because certain commands are unrecognized due to missing packages.
 By reading the error messages, you can figure out which packages are missing and install them.
 Once installed, it is better to clean up the binaries by executing **`$sudo make clean`** first.
-Afterwards, you can re-execute **`$sudo make`** to build the dependencies successfully from scratch.
+Afterwards, you can re-execute **`$ sudo make`** to build the dependencies successfully from scratch.

 Once the build process has finished, you should see a new subdirectory within the **`bitcoin/depends`** directory called **`x86_64-pc-linux-gnu`** (with different operating systems and architectures, you will see a differently named directory).
-This directory houses all the dependency binaries.
+This directory houses all the dependencies.
 These binaries should stay in this directory.

 ## Building Bitcoin Core